ygda-org/programming-guide/sections/section-5.md

 ![connnecting a signal to your script](../images/section-5/connecting_signals.png)

-Now, lets look at what changed in your newly created script.
+Now, let's look at what changed in your newly created script.

 ```gdscript
 extends Area2D